 STORY STRUCTURE OF A LONG WAY FROM CHICAGO

 This novel could be considered a series of interconnected short stories.
 I wasn’t surprised to read that the first chapter began as a short story, but Richard Peck realised he could get a lot more mileage out of Grandma Dowdel, so continued writing.
-Because each chapter is a short story in its own right, it’s possible to break down the structure of each one separately — each has its own desire/plan/battle/self revelation sequence.
+Because each chapter is a short story in its own right, it’s possible to break down the structure of each one separately — each has its own desire/plan/big struggle/self revelation sequence.
 Instead I’ll make some general observations.

 Grandma Dowdel comes across — at first — as a misanthropist.
 She keeps to herself, doesn’t seem to have any friends in town and is so good at lying and tricking that she seems to be on the sociopathic spectrum.
-Her mistrust of people seems her main weakness, shown in the first chapter by the Cowgill boys picking on her as a target, first shooting her letterbox, next hoping to steal her gun.
+Her mistrust of people seems her main shortcoming, shown in the first chapter by the Cowgill boys picking on her as a target, first shooting her letterbox, next hoping to steal her gun.

 Grandma Dowdel is gradually revealed to be not a misanthropist but a kind-hearted person who fights for the little guy.
 She is probably something like INTJ on the Myers-Briggs.